okta/okta-sdk-dotnet/README.md

 ### Install using The Package Manager Console
 Simply run `install-package Okta.Sdk`.
 Done!

-To install 1.x version through NuGet, you will need to enable the "Include Prereleases" option when you search for the `Okta.Sdk` package.

 The [`legacy` branch](https://github.com/okta/okta-sdk-dotnet/tree/legacy) is published on NuGet as [Okta.Core.Client 0.3.3](https://www.nuget.org/packages/Okta.Core.Client/0.3.3).
+This version is retiring and will not be supported past December 11, 2019.
+It will likely remain working after that date but you should make a plan to migrate to the new 1.x version.

 You'll also need: